I-D-A-M/clmate/README.md

 all external libraries are present and located in the working directory, no additional installation is required.

-All work is copyright I.Morrison 2014/15.
+All work is copyright I.Anderson-Morrison 2014/15.
-contact: @InnesMorrison
-         innesdmorrison[at]gmail[dot]com

 --------------------------------------------------------------------------------
 External Libraries